-Rizzo speaks with MLB; no discipline for plate collision
+Rizzo speaks with MLB, no discipline for plate collision

 If plate umpire Jeff Nelson would have called Rizzo in violation of the rule, nothing would have changed.

-Padres manager Andy Green issued no comment Tuesday after calling the play a “fairly egregious violation of the rule” Monday.
+Padres manager Andy Green called the play a “fairly egregious violation of the rule” on Monday.

+“Don’t think in any way, shape or form he’s a dirty baseball player,” Green said Tuesday.
+“I think it was one of those plays, he makes a decision in a split-second, he violated a rule.
+A rule that was designed to protect the health of my catcher and every catcher in the game of baseball.”

 Cubs manager Joe Maddon didn’t dispute Torre’s interpretation, but stated his objection to the rule, which mandates runners stay on a direct path and catchers cannot block the plate without the ball.